 Have a question about your harp?
 Have a read through our frequently asked questions.
 If your question isn’t answered then please fill out our contact form and we will do our best to answer.

-The harp is fitted with tapered tuning pegs for precise adjustment.
-Should you notice a peg becoming loose and the string’s tuning drifting off, simply apply pressure to the peg, towards the harp frame, when adjusting it with the tuning key – this will cause the taper of the peg to tighten again in the frame.
+The harp is fitted with tapered tuning pegs for a tight fit into the frame to provide precise adjustment when tuning.
+Should you notice a peg becoming loose and the string’s tuning drifting off, apply pressure to the peg, towards the harp frame, when adjusting it with the tuning key provided – this will cause the taper of the peg to tighten again in the frame.

-Replacement strings are supplied pre-tied and cut to the correct length to make installation quick and easy.
+Replacement strings we supply come cut to the correct length and pre-tied to make installation quick and easy.

 Replacement tuning key